utada1stlove/sing-box-11-1/README.md

 # **Description**
 ### This script supports vps of IPV6 single-stack network.
 ### The script supports CentOS 8+, Debian 10+, Ubuntu 20+ operating systems.
-### This script supports Vless, Hysteria, Direct, ShadowTLS, Shadowsocks, TUIC, and NaiveProxy protocols.
+### This script supports Vless, Hysteria, Direct, Trojan, ShadowTLS, Shadowsocks, TUIC, and NaiveProxy protocols.
-### Nodes of Vless, Hysteria, Direct, ShadowTLS, and Shadowsocks protocols are deployed using sing-box, and TUIC and NaiveProxy nodes are deployed using official programs.
+### Nodes of Vless, Hysteria, Direct, trojan, ShadowTLS, and Shadowsocks protocols are deployed using sing-box, and TUIC and NaiveProxy nodes are deployed using official programs.
 ### All codes are from official documentation;The script is completely open source,you can use it with confidence!

 # **Installation**